 Union Street Sidewalk Improvements

 This project includes the replacement and addition of sidewalks on both the north side and (a portion of) the south side of Union Street encompassed by Union Avenue (Route 10-202) on the west end of the project and the Park Square Townhouses (#140 Union Street) on the east end.
 Proposed work will consist of replacing and extending the existing sidewalks on the north side of Union Street with mild to moderate re-grading, a new sidewalk along the south side of Union Street, new curbing on both sides of the street, replacement and re-grading of driveway aprons, and a new crosswalk with rapid flashing beacons (RFB's) located at the Powdermill Village Apartments that can be utilized to access PVTA bus stops.
-The project is anticipated to start in late Spring to early Summer of 2021, with an anticipated completion date of late Summer to early Fall of 2021.
+The project is anticipated to start in late Spring to early Summer of 2021, with an anticipated completion date of early Fall of 2021.